Ma3yTa/Utilitarian/README.md

     - [Elmish Widgets (Flowgrams)](#elmish-widgets-flowgrams)
     - [Apply *Infrastructure is Code* methodology](#apply-infrastructure-is-code-methodology)

-Utilitarian is an effort to bring the best things of the F# ecosystem and other promising technology to create stable, high-quality end-user software in record time.
+Utilitarian is an effort to bring the best things of the F# ecosystem together with other promising technology and sane software engineering principles to create stable, high-quality end-user software in record time.

 You should have some familiarity with functional modelling techniques and F# algebraic data types.
 [F# for Fun and Profit](https://fsharpforfunandprofit.com/) is a great resource to get started with those topics.
 This will really pay off for all the things you can expect to find here.